tnichols217/notes/APArt/Piece Descriptions.md

 ### Ideas

 I first began learning the drums when I was much younger.
-The size disparity between me and the drums was
+The size disparity between me and the drums was... let's say greater than optimal.
+Not only could I not have set the stool any higher (due to not being able to reach the pedals) I don

 ## 8 - Horn